Dormey/Python-Block-Battle-Game/README.md

 Your trail gives you extra lives, and each trail block is also ammo to beat enemies

 Press "SPACE" to switch directions
-Press "L_SHIFT" to shoot projectiles
+Press "L_SHIFT" to shoot projectiles when fighting enemies

-I used sound effects and music from the website https://www.epidemicsound.com/